VOLUNTEER!

 Calling all “legacy families” !
 Time to dredge up your oldest memories, dig into those dusty boxes in the attic and lend your expertise to a “one and done” ad hoc committee to commemorate LPIA’s 100th Anniversary.
 LPIA was incorporated on Thursday, June 5th.
 The actual event is set for Sunday, June 8th.

 Who are the legacy families?
 The Macdougalls, The Morrills, The Francis’, The Robinsons (Luthers), The Keefes.
-The Executive Committee will head up this effort, but sure would be fitting to be flanked by tthe pros-in-the-know for this singular celebration.
-Plus, there are at least 1/2 dozen other members who would like to assist.
+The Executive Committee will head up this effort, but sure would be fitting to be flanked by the pros-in-the-know for this singular celebration.
+New members, Peggy O’ Neil and Maureen Khung, have already taken the initiative to interview Ken Morrill, extract his memories and document them into a short story (coming soon, upon final formatting).
+Phil Keefe, with his lifelong connections and history, plans to assist, along with Lauren Barros and Lynn DePasquale.

 Where to start?
 What to do?
 The one thing we know for sure is that this opportunity only comes around once.
 Period!
 Maybe it’s a digital photo album, maybe it’s a story book, maybe it’s a multimedia affair with audio and video, maybe it’s a plaque on a rock or bling.
 There doesn’t have to be an in-person event, but the number 100 makes for a great party theme, just sayin’.

-Whatever the group decides, this effort will require some cash, but we won’t know how much until you weigh in.
+Whatever the membership decides, this effort will require some cash, but we won’t know how much until you weigh in.
 Please send an email to: lpiavolunteer@gmail.com about being involved in this historic effort.
-Then we’ll convene the team for some good, ‘ole fashion, brainstorming.
-See what happens.

 Membership & Social Committee